Paste a package source. Get the command.

 Switch scope or preview the result

-Use --global, --dev, --sync-on-launch, and --dry-run to match the exact install workflow you need.
+Use --dev, --no-sync-on-launch, and --dry-run to match the exact install workflow you need.
+Use --global only when you want home-scoped outputs.